luanaruiz9/luanaruiz9.github.io/_pages/teaching.md

 ## Spring 2024: EN.553.439/639 – Time Series Analysis

-This course introduces methods for analyzing and forecasting time series data, including autoregressive (AR), moving average (MA), and ARMA models, spectral analysis, and Kalman filters.
+This course introduces methods for analyzing and forecasting time series data, including autoregressive (AR), moving average (MA) ARMA, ARIMA and seasonal models.
 Applications include finance, climate science, and engineering.
-Materials based on previous iterations taught by [Dr. Fred Torcaso](https://engineering.jhu.edu/faculty/federico-torcaso/) and [Dr. Sergey Kushnarev](https://www.linkedin.com/in/sergey-kushnarev-94460511).
+Materials based on "Time Series Analysis with Applications in R" by Cryer and Chan, and on previous iterations taught by [Dr. Fred Torcaso](https://engineering.jhu.edu/faculty/federico-torcaso/) and [Dr. Sergey Kushnarev](https://www.linkedin.com/in/sergey-kushnarev-94460511).

 ---

 ## Fall 2023 and 2025: EN.553.413/613 – Applied Statistics and Data Analysis

 Co-taught with [Dr. Sergey Kushnarev](https://www.linkedin.com/in/sergey-kushnarev-94460511) (2023) and [Dr. Kaiying O'Hare](https://sites.google.com/view/kaiying-xie) (2025).
 This course provides a practical introduction to statistical modeling and inference, covering linear regression, hypothesis testing, ANOVA, and non-parametric methods.
 Students work with real datasets and statistical software for data-driven decision making.
+Materials based on "Applied Linear Statistical Models" by Kutner, Nachtsheim, Neter and Li.